-Net cash used for operating activities for the year ended December 31, 2016 was \$5.5 million as compared \$1.9 million for 2015.
-The increase in cash used for operating activities during the year ended December 31, 2016 was due primarily to the net loss in 2016, less the non-cash adjustments.
-The net change in operating assets and liabilities for 2016 was approximately \$5,000 as compared to cash due to changes in operating assets and liabilities of approximately \$5.1 million in 2015.
+Net cash used for operating activities for the year ended December 31, 2017 was \$7.3 million as compared \$5.5 million for 2016.
+The increase in cash used for operating activities during the year ended December 31, 2017 was due primarily to the net change in operating assets and liabilities for 2017 of approximately \$3.9 million as compared to cash due to changes in operating assets and liabilities of approximately \$109,000 in 2016, which was offset by a decrease in net loss less adjustments of approximately \$2.0 million.
+The change in operating assets was due primarily to an increase in accounts receivable, which can fluctuate based on timing of collections.
 We expect that changes in operating assets and liabilities will continue to be a significant driver of changes in cash used in or provided by operations.

-The net cash used for investing activities for the year ended December 31, 2016 was \$0.4 million.
+The net cash provided by investing activities for the year ended December 31, 2017 was \$2.5 million, as compared to cash used for investing activities of \$0.4 million for the year ended December 31, 2016.
+The cash provided by investing activities in 2017 was due primarily to the proceeds from the sale of MRI assets.
 The cash used for investing activities in 2016 was due primarily to purchases of fixed assets.